 The issue with prior authorizations is that is an antiquated, cumbersome process developed years ago when paper-based processes where the norm.
 In today’s electronically-driven, real-time response world, prior authorizations are an administrative burden for the provider and patient.

-- Prior authorizations costs the industry billions of dollars annually.
+- Electronic prior authorization costs the industry billions of dollars annually.

 - According to National Adoption Scorecard, prescribers and their staff spend more than 20 hours per week on prior authorization requests.